dhutapratama/docs/queues.md

 <a name="disabling-failed-job-storage"></a>
 ### Disabling Failed Job Storage

-You may instruct Laravel to discard failed jobs without storing them by setting the `queue.failed.driver` configuration option's value to `null`.
+You may instruct Lets to discard failed jobs without storing them by setting the `queue.failed.driver` configuration option's value to `null`.
 Typically, this may be accomplished via the `QUEUE_FAILED_DRIVER` environment variable:

 ```ini
 QUEUE_FAILED_DRIVER=null